longhorn/longhorn/enhancements/20250331-orphaned-runtime-cleanup.md

 **Settings**

   - Add setting `orphan-resource-auto-deletion`.
-    - This is a string of semicolon-seperated list.
+    - This is a string of semicolon-separated list.
 Possible items:
       - `replica-data` to enable auto deletion on replica data store.
 This replaces the old setting `orphan-auto-deletion`.
       - `instance` to enable auto deletion on engine and replica runtime instance.
     - Default value is empty, which means to disable auto deletion for all kinds of orphaned resources.